Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for Goishi Hiroi

 \section{ZKP Protocol for Goishi Hiroi}

-Goishi Hiroi or \textit{Hiroimono} is a variant of peg solitaire developed by Nikoli, a Japanese publisher famous for developing many popular logic puzzles including Sudoku, Numberlink, and Slitherlink.
-In a Goishi Hiroi puzzle, $m$ stones are placed in an $n \times n$ grid with each cell containing at most one stone.
-The player has to pick all $m$ stones one by one according to the following rules \cite{nikoli}. \begin{enumerate} \item The player can pick any stone as the first stone. \item After picking a stone, the player has to travel horizontally or vertically to pick the next stone. \item During the travel, if there is a stone on the path, the player must pick it.
-After that, that player may continue traveling in the same direction or turn left or right, but cannot go in the backward direction (see Fig. \ref{fig4}). \end{enumerate}
+Goishi Hiroi (also known as \textit{Hiroimono}) is a logic puzzle first published by a Japanese company Nikoli, which is famous for publishing many popular logic puzzles such as Sudoku, Kakuro, and Akari.
+The puzzle consists of $m$ stones placed on an $n \times n$ grid, with at most one stone in each cell.
+The objective of the puzzle is to pick all stones in order according to the following rules \cite{nikoli}. \begin{enumerate} \item The player can start picking at any stone. \item After picking a stone, the player must travel horizontally or vertically to the next stone. \item During the travel, if there is a stone on the path, the player must pick it.
+After that, the player may continue traveling in the same direction or turn left or right, but cannot turn backward (see Fig. \ref{fig4}). \end{enumerate}

-Determining whether a given Goishi Hiroi puzzle has a solution has been proved to be NP-complete \cite{np}.
+The problem of deciding if a given Goishi Hiroi instance has a solution is known to be NP-complete \cite{np}.

-We will develop a ZKP protocol for Goishi Hiroi based on the FirstNonZero protocol.
+We will apply the FirstNonZero protocol to develop a ZKP protocol for Goishi Hiroi.